-Arroyo San Miguel Trail is a 3.6 mile lightly trafficked out and back trail located near Whittier, CA that offers the chance to see wildlife.
+Arroyo San Miguel Trail is a 3.6 mile lightly trafficked out and back trail located near Whittier, California that offers the chance to see wildlife.
 The trail is rated as moderate and primarily used for hiking and trail running.

 Lovely views, good terrain, quiet.

 This is a fun little hike up off of Colima.
 It takes you through a tunnel that goes under Colima and there's some really nice scenery on the trail.
 Saw a few jack rabbits and plenty of birds, definitely a nice nature walk.
 Some mild inclines but definitely suitable for beginners.
 Would hike it again for sure.

 Haven't done this trail yet, but noted that the trail is marked no dogs.
 They are not allowed due to habitat restoration.

 Went on the trail around 6pm and did not see anyone on the trail, took my time taking pictures and I got back at sunset, 730pm.